jayanthj003/TransactiWar---Secure-Web-Application-Development-Security-Testing/README.md

-# Mock Transactions Website: Network Security Project
+# TransactiWar---Secure-Web-Application-Development-Security-Testing: Network Security Project

 ### Mock Transaction website
 - The project showcases how to  prevent various cyber attacks that we learned through the course [CS6903 Network Security](https://cse.iith.ac.in)